***Updated April 21, 2022***

 Technology can be fun, but it can also be overwhelming with the wealth of ideas and options available.
-Listed below are some ideas suggested by the Instructional Technology Coaches that can serve as a starting point to integrate technology in the classroom.
+Listed below are some ideas suggested by the Instructional Technology Specialists that can serve as a starting point to integrate technology in the classroom.
 When consulting the list below, please keep these things in mind:

 - This list is for inspiration and is not exclusive or exhaustive.